RealKingTino/AboutMe/README.md

 <h1 align="center">About Me</h1>

 <p>Hi, my name is Aliyu Adekola.
 I'm a Software Engineering student at ALX, currently pursuing a Master's degree in Industrial and Labor Relations.
-I hold a Bachelor's degree in Business Administration and I am passionate about developing innovative software solutions that can make a real impact in people's lives.</p>
+I hold a Bachelor's degree in Business Administration and I am passionate about developing innovative software solutions that can make a real impact in people's lives.
+I have worked on some projects as a student at ALX and have a portfolio of my work on my GitHub page.
+Link Below.</p>

 <p align="center">
   Feel free to connect with me on my social media pages: